 It has really helped Darrell to write down his thoughts and feelings.
 I make sure he always has plenty of paper and pencils/pens.
 In fact, Darrell carries a writing tablet almost all the time.
 A common symptom of some mentally ill patients is their inability to communicate with others because they are often locked in a different world or reality.
 I have found it beneficial when having a conversation with my son, to record the conversation using a word processor so we both can go back and review what was said.
 I have found this process results in fewer arguments and more clarity.

-Q96 – Bless your food and water
+Bless your food and water

-If you can’t afford it, don’t worry about it.
-Tell God you can’t afford it, and then bless your food and drinks with all the needed nutrients for good mental health.
+Bless your food and drinks with all the needed nutrients for good mental health.
 Here is a link to my blog post about blessing food and drinks.

-Attend the NAMI Family to Family class
+Attend the NAMI Family-to-Family class

-Attend a free NAMI Family to Family class in your area to learn about various mental health disorders.
+Attend a free NAMI Family-to-Family class in your area to learn about various mental health disorders.
 It is very helpful to gather with others who understand the challenges associated with mental illness.

 Apply for Financial Help